Charles M. Webb

 Charles Morton Webb (December 30, 1833 – August 12, 1911) was an American lawyer, Republican politician, and Wisconsin pioneer.
-He was a Wisconsin circuit court judge for 28 years in central Wisconsin.
+He was a Wisconsin circuit court judge in central Wisconsin for the last 28 years of his life.
 Earlier in his career, he served as United States Attorney for the Western District of Wisconsin, appointed by Ulysses S. Grant, and served in the Wisconsin Senate during the 1869, 1870, and 1883 sessions.

 His brothers, James H. Webb, William C. Webb, and Henry G. Webb, were also prominent lawyers and politicians.
 Their father, John Leland Webb, was a politician in Pennsylvania.

 Biography

 Charles Morton Webb was born on December 30, 1833, in Towanda, Pennsylvania, the youngest of five children born to John L. Webb and Annis (Hammond) Webb.
 Webb received a basic education there, but left school at age 12 to work as a typesetter in a printing office.
 He attended the United States Military Academy for one year, in 1850, but then moved to Washington, D.C., to work for three years in the Government Publishing Office, where he was exposed to many of the debates taking place in the pre-Civil War capitol.
 He was inspired to a career in law and returned home to study with the leading lawyer in his home city.
 He was admitted to the bar in 1857 and that same year he married Jane Pierce.

 His brothers, William and Henry had earlier traveled west to Wisconsin, and, in 1857, Charles Webb and his wife followed.
 In 1858, Charles worked as a clerk for the Wisconsin State Assembly while his brother William was a member.
 He moved to Grand Rapids, Wisconsin, in April 1858, where he would reside until his death.
 He was elected District Attorney of Wood County, Wisconsin, in 1858 and was re-elected in 1860, but resigned in 1861 to volunteer for service in the American Civil War.

 Webb has commissioned a 1st Lieutenant for Company G in the 12th Wisconsin Volunteer Infantry Regiment as it was organized in Madison, Wisconsin.
 They mustered into service in October 1961 and marched out in December en route to Fort Leavenworth, Kansas.
 They were attached to the Department of Kansas, operating in the Trans-Mississippi Theater of the American Civil War.
 The regiment patrolled and garrisoned in the Leavenworth area through the spring of 1862.
 In May 1862, after serving eight months, Webb resigned his commission and returned to Wisconsin.